Sean Conway (Canadian politician): In government

-The provincial election of 1985 resulted in a minority parliament, with the Progressive Conservatives having only four more seats than the Liberals and the New Democratic Party holding the balance of power with twenty-five seats.
-Conway, by this time regarded as being on the progressive wing of his party, was involved in the Liberal Party's post-election negotiations with the NDP.
-In this capacity, he helped bring about a written pact, in which the NDP offered support to the Liberals for two years in return for certain progressive legislative initiatives.
-On June 26, 1985, he was named as the province's Minister of Education.
+The provincial election of 1985 resulted in a hung parliament.
+While the Liberals won the popular vote, the incumbent Progressive Conservatives won four more seats, leaving the New Democratic Party holding the balance of power with twenty-five seats.
+Conway, by this time regarded as being on the progressive wing of his party, along with Robert Nixon and Ian Scott represented the Liberals in the post-election negotiations with the New Democratic Party (NDP) that led to the written accord that enabled the two parties to join force and to topple the incumbent Progressive Conservative Party, ending its forty-two years of continual rule.
+In the accord the NDP committed its confidence and supply support to the Liberals for two years in exchange for Peterson Liberals agreement to specific progressive legislative initiatives and not to call a snap election for two years.
+Throughout Peterson's premiership, Conway, Nixon and Scott were routinely acknowledged as Peterson's most trusted ministers.

-Conway's most controversial responsibility as Education Minister was managing the government's legislation for full funding to Ontario's Roman Catholic separate schools.
+On June 26, 1985, Conway was named Ontario's Minister of Education in the new Peterson ministry.
+In appointing Conway to the education portfolio, Peterson not only entrusted him with the governments second largest budget ministry, he also tasked him to handle what is expected to be the government's most consequential and most contentious policy implementation – to extend full funding for the Roman Catholic school system to the end of secondary school.
 Conway's grandfather, Thomas Murray, had championed a similar initiative in the 1930s and was disappointed when Mitchell Hepburn backed away from a previous commitment in the face of Protestant opposition.
-Conway had supported the announcement of full funding by Bill Davis's Progressive Conservative government prior to the 1985 election and was responsible for significantly increasing the actual revenues to the Catholic system after a mathematical error in the Davis government's funding formula came to light.
+Conway had supported the announcement of full funding by Bill Davis's Progressive Conservative government prior to the 1985 election.
+Given the complexity of the matter, Peterson informed Conway of his intention to appoint him to the portfolio and instructed him to start receiving briefing even before the government was sworn-in.
+The implementation was subject to references to both the Court of Appeal for Ontario and the Supreme Court of Canada.
+Conway was responsible for significantly increasing the actual revenues to the Catholic system after a mathematical error in the Davis government's funding formula came to light.
 He also guaranteed hiring rights for non-Catholics within the system and exempted non-Catholic children from compulsory religious education in separate high schools.